By Suzie Rodriguez

 One of the special things about winter hiking is the show often taking place in the sky.
 Whether a dark storm is approaching, puffy clouds are clearing, or the setting sun casts an orange glow, winter skies can be breathtaking in Sonoma County’s parks.

-The Laguna de Santa Rosa is beautiful and fascinating in any kind of weather, but offers a unique setting for winter walks.
+The Laguna de Santa Rosa is beautiful and fascinating in any kind of weather but offers a unique setting for winter walks.
 The sky is so open here, it's a constant element of your visit.
 As Sonoma County’s largest freshwater wetlands complex, the Laguna offers plenty of wildlife viewing as well as the wonder of being close to marshes, vernal pools, woodlands and other rich riparian habitat.

-Situated on Bodega Bay, with views that stretch forever over the Pacific Ocean, Doran is justifiably one of Sonoma County’s most popular parks at any time of the year.
+Situated on Bodega Bay, with views that stretch forever over the Pacific Ocean, Doran Beach is justifiably one of Sonoma County’s most popular parks at any time of the year.
 In winter, the 2-mile stretch of sand is the perfect place for wind-swept beach walks.

-The Ridge Trail, which rises more than 700 feet and offers far-ranging western views from the top, makes for an excellent hike on a winter day — or try the fern-lined Creekside Trail.
+The Ridge Trail, which rises more than 700 feet and offers a far-ranging western view from the top, makes for an excellent hike on a winter day — or try the fern-lined Creekside Trail.
 Wildlife sightings include raptors, rabbit, fox, bobcat and coyote.
 Learn more about Shiloh Ranch or download the trail map.